Maghrebi Jews: Maghrebi Jews in Israel

-The early Zionists were overwhelmingly Ashkenazi Jews who affiliated themselves strongly with Theodor Herzl, the founder of modern Zionism.
-Maghrebi Jews, along with other Mizrahi Jews and Sephardi Jews, did not begin to arrive in Israel until after Israel was established as a state.
-The early Zionists were also overwhelmingly secular, as Zionism as Herzl founded it was a secular nationalist movement that recognized Jews as a whole as a Nation, and saw the Land of Israel as the ancestral homeland of the Jews.
+The early Zionists were majority Ashkenazi Jews who affiliated themselves strongly with Theodor Herzl, the founder of modern Zionism.
+Maghrebi Jews, along with other Mizrahi Jews and Sephardi Jews, did not begin to arrive in masses, though some of the Maghrebi Jews were already in Israel by the 18th century and onwards, like Aharon Moyal who had laid the foundations to Tel-Aviv; in Israel until after Israel was established as a state.
+The early Zionists tended to be secular, as Zionism (as Herzl founded it) was a secular nationalist movement that recognized Jews as a whole Nation, and saw the Land of Israel as the ancestral homeland of the Jews.

 In the mid 20th Century, the Arab World (in this case North Africa) began to undergo some vast internal changes.
 The notion of Pan-Arabism came about in the earlier years of the 20th Century, and the cultural, linguistic, and political influences of European colonial powers in the region began to sharply decline.
-A sentiment of Arab unity that opposed any form of colonialism arose quickly throughout the 20th century.
-With this new sentiment across North Africa and the rest of the Arab World, Zionism came to be heavily opposed, as many Arab leaders saw the movement as simply a continuation of European colonialism, due to the vast majority of early Zionist settlers coming from Europe.
+As Arab unity increased, so did the opposition to any form of colonialism.
+With this new sentiment, the 20th century North African and Arab countries heavily opposed Zionism and many Arab leaders saw the movement as simply a continuation of European colonialism, due to the vast majority of early Zionist migrants coming from Europe.

 Maghrebi Jews have an enormous cultural influence in Israel.
 Falafel is widely known as the National Food of Israel, and due to falafel's origins in the Middle East and North Africa, Maghrebi Jews, along with other Sephardic and Mizrahi Jews from the Middle East and North Africa, played an enormous role in making falafel an Israeli staple.
 Mizrahi music, one of Israel's most popular genres, carries a lot of influence from Maghrebi Jews.
 Some popular Mizrahi music singers of Maghrebi descent include: Eyal Golan, Sarit Hadad, Moshe Peretz, Dana International, Zehava Ben, and Kobi Peretz, all of Moroccan descent.

 Religiously, Maghrebi Jews (along with Sephardic/Mizrahi Jews as a whole) are heavily classified as Masortim, contrasting Israelis of Ashkenazi Jewish descent, whom are more secular.
 Politically, Maghrebi Jews tend to vote Likud.